raspberrypilearning/do-it-pass-it/en/content.md

 + Battery pack and batteries
 + One crocodile clip lead (not essential)
 + A torch
++ Optionally, additional input and output components such as buttons and buzzers.
++ Optionally, craft materials such as elastic bands, card board, sticky tape and scissors.
 + Activity handouts

 ### If your meeting place has WiFi